joeliruby/base-platform/customer-userprovider/README.md

-# customer User Provider (Keycloak User Storage Provider) Example
+# Customer User Provider (Keycloak User Storage Provider)

-Demo user storage provider, providing some members of the customer family in a read-only mode, via an external API.
+Customer user storage provider, providing some members of the customer family in a read-only mode, via an external API.